djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 Does semivariance increase smoothly?

-This is where the spatial range or scale is often most visible.
+This part of the curve often provides the clearest information about spatial range or scale.

 ### At long distances